-Marilyn A. Sheerer, Dean, 154 Speight Building Mary W. Schmidt, Associate Dean for Graduate Studies
+Marilyn A. Sheerer, Dean, 154 Speight Building

-The mission of the School of Education is the preparation of professional educators and allied practitioners, including professionals in business information systems, counseling, electronic media, and librarianship.
+The mission of the College of Education is the preparation of professional educators and allied practitioners, including professionals in business information systems, counseling, electronic media, and librarianship.
 Significant to this mission is a strong commitment to three important, related areas: the encouragement and nurturing of professional growth for educators and allied practitioners at all levels and in all areas of the educational endeavor, a continuing emphasis on and support for scholarship and research/creative activity, and service in all areas of professional education.

-The School of Education offers graduate degree programs through the Departments of Business, Career, and Technical Education; Counselor and Adult Education; Curriculum and Instruction, Educational Leadership; and Librarianship, Educational Technology, and Distance Instruction.
+The College of Education offers graduate degree programs through the Departments of Business, Career, and Technical Education; Counselor and Adult Education; Curriculum and Instruction; Educational Leadership; Librarianship, Educational Technology, and Distance Instruction; and Mathematics and Science Education.